-To take a dental impression of your teeth you will need a timer, clean hands, a mirror, white & blue putty, and a plastic tray
+To take a dental impression of your teeth, you need a timer, clean hands, a mirror, white & blue putty, and a plastic tray.

 While in front of the mirror, practice placing the plastic tray in your mouth and pretend to submerge the teeth.
 Practicing with the empty tray will familiarize you with placement.

 Step 1 Mix putty quickly for 1 minute.

-Step #5 Place impression in clear bag provided and mail back to Sentinel Mouthguards, LLC.
+Step #5 Place the impression in the clear bag provided, and mail it back to Sentinel Mouthguards, LLC.

-Once the impression is received by the Sentinel Lab, your impression is checked in and a stone cast of your teeth is poured up.
+Once your package is received by the Sentinel Lab, your impression is checked in and a stone cast of your teeth is poured up.

 Your stone cast is then trimmed and sprayed with a non-stick spray.

 The shaft is then pressed down onto the stone mold.
 The heat and pressure forms the material to the exact anatomy of the stone mold.
 This is why it is imperative to take an accurate impression of your teeth.

 The custom fit of a lab made guard is unlike anything you can purchase in a store.
 The quality of the material is high and made to withstand intense grinding and/or clenching.
-The Sentinel Night Guard starts at $98 and the price ranges between $98 – $130 depending on which style you choose.
+The Sentinel Night Guard starts at $98 and the price ranges between $98 – $130 depending on which style or thickness you choose.

 This is at a significantly lower cost than opting to buy through your dentist.